pack-3943/pack-3943.github.io/Adventures/Games_Tigers_Play.md

 # Tiger Adventure: Games Tigers Play

-## Complete Requirements 1 and 2 plus at least two others.
+## Complete Requirements 1 and 2 plus at least two others

 1. Do the following: